JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 [image27]: ./output_images/OriginalForThresh.jpg "Original Image for Thresholding"

 ## Introduction
 The goal of this project is to write a software pipeline to identify the vehicles in a video from a front-facing camera on a car.
+To identify the vehicles first the features of car and non-car images will be extracted by using color conversion and histogram of gradient directions.
+Secondly, these extracted features will be used to train a classifier which will be able to distinguish between car and non-car features.
+With this classifier in the end the vehicles in the video will be detected.

-This video shows the result of the project.
+The video below shows the result of this project.

 ![result video](./result_video.gif)